Research Misconduct: Policy, Definitions and Procedures

 1. Respondents may be assisted by legal counsel, lay counsel or a union official throughout this process.
 Such counsel may be present during interviews of the respondent.
 However, the role of such counsel is to advise and support the respondent only.
 Respondents are required to speak for themselves.

-3. The Vice President for Research will notify authorities at any stage of this process if it becomes apparent that: there is immediate health hazard involved; an immediate need to protect Federal funds or equipment; immediate need to protect the interests of individuals affected by the inquiry; or likelihood that the alleged incident will be publicly reported.
+3. The Vice President for Research & Graduate Studies will notify authorities at any stage of this process if it becomes apparent that: there is an immediate health hazard involved; an immediate need to protect Federal funds or equipment; immediate need to protect the interests of individuals affected by the inquiry; or likelihood that the alleged incident will be publicly reported.
 If there is reasonable indication of possible criminal violations, authorities must be notified promptly.
 The Vice President for Research shall initiate interim administrative actions as appropriate to protect Federal funds and the public health and to ensure that the purposes of Federal financial assistance are carried out.

 4. The University shall take all reasonable and practical steps to protect the positions and reputations of good faith complainants, witnesses and committee members and protect them from retaliation by respondents and other institutional personnel.